ShahrukhMaliq/Flutter_BoilerPlate_With_Auth/README.md

               authorizationRedirectUrl: "",
               logoutUrl: "")
 ```
-In the User repository please provide the  endpoint URL for the credentials base login
+In the User repository please provide the  endpoint URL for the credentials based login
 ```
 class UserRepository {
   ApiClient _apiClient = ApiClient();